pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 it's a silence now pours down
 Gone, my next of kin,
 and all once without now lives within'"
---Aaron Weiss (February 1878)
+--Aaron Weiss, *February 1878*

 "Elephant refused to swear the oath
 said 'I don't know anything about all truth,
 but I know falsehood when I see it,
-and it looks like this whole world you've made."
+and it looks like this whole world you've made.'"
---Aaron Weiss (Elephant in the Dock)
+--Aaron Weiss, *Elephant in the Dock*

-"for sixty-some years I'd surrendered my love
+"for sixty-so years I've surrendered my love
 To emblems of kindness
 And not the kindness they were emblems of"
---Aaron Weiss (Elephant in the Dock)
+--Aaron Weiss, *Elephant in the Dock*

-"Sometimes I think all our thoughts are just things and then sometimes think things are just thoughts"
+"Sometimes I think all our thoughts are just things
+and then sometimes think things are just thoughts"
---Aaron Weiss (Elephant in the Dock)
+--Aaron Weiss, *Elephant in the Dock*

-"This mock trial can no more determine my lot, than can driftwood determine the ocean's waves"
+"This mock trial can no more determine my lot
+than can driftwood determine the ocean's waves"
---Aaron Weiss (Elephant in the Dock)
+--Aaron Weiss, *Elephant in the Dock*

 "What is there can punish like a conscience ignored?"
---Aaron Weiss (Elephant in the Dock)
+--Aaron Weiss, *Elephant in the Dock*

 "Yes, my body did just as you implied,
 while some ghost we'll call 'I' idly watched through its eyes"
---Aaron Weiss (Elephant in the Dock)
+--Aaron Weiss, *Elephant in the Dock*

 "Cultivating unsophistication in my face,
 trying to think of nothing to say"
---Aaron Weiss (Aubergine)
+--Aaron Weiss, *Aubergine*

 "When doing as you please doesn't please you any more"
---Aaron Weiss (Fiji Mermaid)
+--Aaron Weiss,. *Fiji Mermaid*

 "But you'll miss having someone to blame
 For your sadness, now won't you?
 Maybe there'll be a bakery hiring
 We'll knead a little bit of dough to get by"
---Aaron Weiss (Fiji Mermaid)
+--Aaron Weiss, *Fiji Mermaid*

 "There wasn't much to her dress,
 and I felt stuck in my body like a horse in quicksand"
---Aaron Weiss (Fiji Mermaid)
+--Aaron Weiss, *Fiji Mermaid*

 "We pretend to care and like we understand
 Our eyes go soft, but know it now
 what we're thinking about's your mammary glands
 and how to sail your birth canal"
---Aaron Weiss (Fig with a Bellyache)
+--Aaron Weiss, *Fig with a Bellyache*

 "Our thoughts are like like a teabag on
 the saucer, all the flavor gone"
---Aaron Weiss (Fig with a Bellyache)
+--Aaron Weiss, *Fig with a Bellyache*

 "The dog below our waists aroused
 as arms embraced the pretty gals
 It came much more as a surprise,
 it happening while I hugged the guys.
---Aaron Weiss (Fig with a Bellyache)
+--Aaron Weiss, *Fig with a Bellyache*

 "Then a speckled bird,
 humbly inspired,
 ran across the road
 when it could have flown
 And it made me smile"
---Aaron Weiss (O, Porcupine!)
+--Aaron Weiss, *O, Porcupine!*

 "You have a decent ear for notes,
 but you can't yet appreciate harmony"
---Aaron Weiss (O, Porcupine!)
+--Aaron Weiss, *O, Porcupine!*

 "You don't know where you came from
 You don't know where you're going